Saving Our Shared Birds

 A team of scientists from the U.S. and Canada published a 2019 landmark publication in Science documenting the loss over five decades of ~ 3 billion birds spanning 303 declining species—almost one third of the breeding avifauna in the United States and Canada.
 These declines serve as an alarm call to conservation professionals, as birds are indicator species that signal the health and quality of ecosystems.
 If we can reverse bird declines, we can indirectly improve habitat quality for other organisms.
 Broad general threats to birds have been well-documented (e.g., habitat loss, anthropogenic causes of mortality, invasive species), but we need to identify species-specific causes and conservation actions to adequately address declines.
 It is urgent that we understand how, where, and when birds are limited in their annual life cycles to move forward along a path leading to sustained population stabilization and recovery.

-Collaborations with diverse bird conservation coalitions and initiatives are critical to our success.
+Collaborations and Partnerships with diverse bird conservation coalitions and initiatives are critical to our success.

 Instituting a Strategic Process to Restore Bird Populations

-Road to Recovery will continue to facilitate interactive workshops, conferences, and informal engagement sessions to explore key aspects of bird conservation and the recovery process in depth.
-Through these forums and through in-the-field opportunities to practice co-production, R2R’s approach and strategies will continue to evolve.
+R2R facilitates interactive workshops, conferences, and informal engagement sessions that explore key aspects of bird conservation and the recovery process in depth.
+Through these forums and hands-on co-production opportunities, R2R continuously refines its approach and strategies to drive adaptive, effective conservation outcomes.

 photo by Tim Romano